robosub-ucr/LeviathanAUV/docs/sub-setup/automation-onboarding.md

 3. Add the new workspace to your `.bashrc`.
   * `cd` into your home directory
   * `gedit .bashrc` should open up a text editor with your bash config file
-  * Scroll to the bottom of the file and add the line `source ~/robosub_automation/onboarding_catkin_ws/devel.setup.bash`
+  * Scroll to the bottom of the file and add the line `source ~/robosub_automation/onboarding_catkin_ws/devel/setup.bash`
   * Select save and close gedit
-  * Run `source .bashrc` to reload terminal with the new upadted config
+  * Run `source .bashrc` to reload terminal with the new updated config
   * **IMPORTANT**: After demoing this task to one of the Software Leads, go back into your `.bashrc` and remove the source line you added or else the robosub workspace will not activate.

 ## 3. ROS Basics